8 minsPublished on 1/27/2023

 Another layer of security that almost all cold storage wallets offer is something called “mechanical keys.”

 Digital hardware wallets need to be plugged into a device like a computer and connected to the web in order to execute transactions.
 If the computer is compromised, assets could be hacked.
-With mechanical keys, however, this is not possible, as the transaction would only get approved if the user physically clicks the keys (a button on the hardware device).

 To learn more about wallets, read our guide How to choose a crypto wallet